david672orford/PPR/README.txt

 		Source code of the ppad command.
     ppuser/
 		Source code to the ppuser utility.
-    libuprint/
-		A library for submitting jobs to various spooling systems, including PPR, System V lp, and BSD lpr. ppr-bsd/
-		Substitutes for programs such as lpr, lpq, lprm, and lpc ppr-sysv/
-		Substitutes for programs such as lp, lpstat, and cancel papd/
+    papd/
 		Source code for PPR's new AppleTalk PAP server lprsrv/